-Once food is swallowed, it passes down the gullet (oesophagus) to the stomach, where digestion begins.
-It then passes through the small bowel, where essential nutrients are taken into the body.
+When food is eaten it passes from the mouth down the oesophagus (food pipe) into the stomach where digestion begins.
+It then passes through the small bowel where essential nutrients are taken into the body.
 The digested food then moves into the colon where water is absorbed.

-After the colon, the remaining waste matter - known as stools or faeces - is held in the rectum (back passage) until it is ready to be passed from the body through the anus as a bowel motion (stool).
+After the colon, the remaining waste matter; known as stools or faeces, is held in the rectum until it is ready to be passed from the body through the anus as a bowel motion (stool).